btcpayserver/btcpayserver-doc/FAQ.md

 BTCPay is an open-source project.
 It is not a company; there is no e-mail, live-chat or phone support.
 The software relies on a network of contributors and users to provide support.

 If you encountered an issue or have a feature request, please [open an issue on GitHub](https://github.com/btcpayserver/btcpayserver/issues).
 For more general questions, join our [community on Slack](http://slack.forkbitpay.ninja/).
+Certain community members offer [premium (paid) support](https://github.com/btcpayserver/btcpayserver-doc/blob/master/Support.md).

 ## How can I contribute to BTCPay?